infinum/design-handbook/Workshops and Strategy/Strategy frameworks.md

 - **Why do potential customers want this?** → It should be aligned with our hypothesis, and it should be a considerable pain point.
 - **Is someone else doing the same or a similar thing?** → The good answer here is “no”.
 We want to be working in a market of one.
 - **How do we monetize the product?** → A clear plan needs to be devised.

-# Innovation framework
-Digital products are similar to caterpillars, they need to eat a lot (of mental energy) to be **transformed into something else**.
-While caterpillars go from yucky to beautiful, digital products go from “just an idea” to “launched on production”.
-Same difference, if you ask us.

 The innovation framework is our way of **visualizing that process**.
 It’s more of a communication vehicle than something set in stone.
 It does ensure you get optimal results, but you’re free to tailor the approach to a specific client.
 As long as you're able to confirm a product passes innovation framework gates, you’re all good.